ozontech/seq-ui/docs/en/02-configuration.md

 + **`pinned_fields`** *`[]PinnedField`* *`default=[]`*

-  List of fields which will be pinned.
+  List of fields which will be pinned in UI.

   `PinnedField` fields: